-Hundreds of these little cups (about 4″ / 10cm tall) were commissioned by Bollington Urban District Council after the end of World War I (WWI).
-One was presented to each man from Bollington and Kerridge who fought in WWI.
+Hundreds of these little goblets (about 4″ / 10cm tall) were commissioned by Bollington Urban District Council after the end of World War I (WWI).
+800 were ordered, plus a further order (council notes suggest 100), from a company called Mather Hall, which no longer exists.
+One goblet was presented to each man from Bollington and Kerridge who fought in and returned from the war.
+The further order was to enable a goblet to be presented to the relatives of each of the fallen soldiers.
+This latter appears to have been a supplementary decision from the council at a later date.

 There seem to be only a few remaining in existence today.
 Every now and then a family comes forward having found one in the belongings of a departed loved one.

-The lettering on the cups reads ‘Bollington’ under the shield.
+The lettering on the goblets reads ‘Bollington’ under the shield.
 Within the circle of the shield are the numbers ‘1914’ and ‘1919’.
-While the war ended in 1918 non-fighting activities continued well into 1919 before soldiers were sent home and demobilised.
+While the war ended in 1918 non-combat activities continued well into 1919 before soldiers were sent home and demobilised.

 The shield surround is segmented with each segment in a different colour.